Cosmian/mse-cli/documentation/docs/microservice_encryption/scenarii.md

 This scenario is pretty interesting for developers wishing to test their application without being concerned by any SSL generation or DNS configuration.

-Therefore, the app owner has to deploy their application by setting `dev=true` in the config file.
+!!! info "The app owner has to deploy their application by setting `dev=true` in the config file."

 ## In practice